64kramsystem/saveriomiroddi.github.io/_posts/2020-02-18-Handling-the-apt-lock-on-ubuntu-server-installations.md

 In this post I'll talk about a few approaches, and the stable solution I've implemented.

-Readers interested in just solving the problem can skip to [The Final Solution™](#the-final-solution) section.
+Readers interested in just solving the problem can skip to the [Eureka™](#section) section.

 Contents: